Generalized mean: Generalized mean inequality

 which can be proved using Jensen's inequality.

 In particular, for p in {−1, 0, 1}, the generalized mean inequality implies the Pythagorean means inequality as well as the inequality of arithmetic and geometric means.

-Proof of power means inequality
+Proof of the weighted inequality

-We will prove weighted power means inequality, for the purpose of the proof we will assume the following without loss of generality:
+We will prove the weighted power mean inequality.
+For the purpose of the proof we will assume the following without loss of generality:

-Proof for unweighted power means is easily obtained by substituting w_{i} = 1/n.
+The proof for unweighted power means can be easily obtained by substituting w_{i} = 1/n.

 Equivalence of inequalities between means of opposite signs

 Suppose an average between power means with exponents p and q holds: